itsvinayak/mock-crud-api/Readme.md

 - path: The API endpoint path for the server.
 - input: The input for which the output is to be generated.
 - output: The output to be generated for matching requests.
-- elseOutputErrorCode: The error code to be returned if the - input is not matched.
-- elseOutput: The output to be returned if the input is not matched.
-- errorCodes: The error code to be returned if the server is not found.
+- errorCode: The error code to be returned if the server is not found.
-- errorMessages: The error message to be returned if the server is not found.
+- errorMessage: The error message to be returned if the server is not found.

 ### License